Top 10 property management tax deductions for 2025

 4. Deductions for Long-Term Assets

 Whenever you buy property for your business, you can deduct the cost.
-Special rules apply, however, when you purchase property that lasts more than one year, such as cars, real property, computers, cell phones, and office furniture.
+Special rules apply, however, when you purchase property that has a useful life of more than a year, such as cars, buildings, equipment, computers, cell phones, and office furniture.

 5. Pass-Through Deduction